sleepncaffeine/Camera_Virtual_Mouse/README.md

 ## TODO

-Tkinter GUI & Left hand functions with customization is in progress.
+Tkinter GUI in development.
 Lacks exact control of mouse movement.
-(Can't help it)
+(Welp can't do much about that)